 The case study exercise contains several key elements.
 First there is the topic of the case study itself, which cannot be predicted ahead of time.
 The firm recommends that you build up your commercial knowledge and understanding ahead of the assessment day to address this section.
 The next element of the case study is how to deal with the case study itself.
 See how JobTestPrep can help you prepare for your case study exercise.
 And finally, there is the presentation on the case study.
 See JobTestPrep’s presentation blog for tips on giving a presentation here.

 The Herbert Smith Freehills interview is the last part of the assessment day.
 You are interviewed by two partners, the interview will be approximately an hour long, and cover three main sections.
 The first ten minutes of the interview involve answering questions about the case study.
 The partners focus on the commercial aspects of the case study.
 The next section of the interview is competency based.
 In this section, the interviewers are interested in how you solve problems, and the way you structure your answers.
 See JobTestPrep’s competency based interviews pack to help you with this section.
 The final 30 minutes of the interview will be spent discussing your CV and motivations for a career in law.
 This section is about the partners trying to find out more about you and the activities you enjoy.

 Some questions and topics asked in previous interviews include:

 Interview preparation is key, and as Herbert Smith Freehills even advise you, a mock interview can really improve your interview technique.
-Luckily JobTestPrep are here to help, with a Skype based interview package that gives you real time interview practice tailored to your needs, and even includes feedback.
+Luckily JobTestPrep are here to help, with our interview preparation package that gives you real time interview practice tailored to your needs, and even includes feedback.